In this case you will have the opportunity to:

 Town hall meeting – the case

 You will be divided into groups of three.
-You are all members of a small Wyoming town which has been chosen for ”fracking”.
+You are all members of the small Wyoming town, Jackson, which has been chosen for ”fracking”.
 You have invited the governor of your state to your town hall to try to convince him that he should not allow fracking in your county.

 In the group: